Antipsychotic Medications

 Ziprasidone/Geodon

 Limited information is available regarding the use of this medication during lactation.
-A safety scoring system determined that it is possible to use this medication with caution in lactation (1).
-Ziprasidone may increase the parental prolactin level and increase milk production although to a lesser degree than phenothiazines.
+A safety scoring system determined that it is possible to use this medication with caution in lactation.1 Ziprasidone may increase the parental prolactin level and increase milk production although to a lesser degree than phenothiazines.
 Due to the lack of safety data, an alternative medication is preferred.
-While this medication should be used with caution and the infant should be monitored for extrapyramidal symptoms (such as tremors and abnormal muscle movements), there is not an absolute indication to pump and dump.
+While this medication should be used with caution and the infant should be monitored for extrapyramidal sympt1oms (such as tremors and abnormal muscle movements), there is not an absolute indication to pump and dump.
 The lactating parent should be engaged in shared decision making when prescribed this medication.

 Sertindole/Serdolect, asenapine/Saphris, iloperidone/Fanapt, molindone/Moban, cariprazine/Vraylar/Reagila, pimavanserin/Nuplazid